jmarcosdias/healthy/README.md

 4. In the request you created, click Edit.
 You should be redirected to the Edit Product Request page.
 5. Confirm you can see the message "You are editing a product request".
 6. Clean the text for your request and click Update Product Request.
 You should see a message at form validation saying to fill this field.
 7. Update the text for your request filling something different from the initial content and click Update Product Request.
-You should be redirected to the Requests page.
+You should be redirected to the Product Requests page.
-8. Confirm you can see a message saying "Successfully updated product request!" and your request correctly updated.
+8. Confirm you can see a message saying "Successfully updated product request!" and your request is correctly updated.
 9. In the request you created/updated, click Delete and then click Delete.
 You should be redirected to the Product Requests page.
 10. Confirm you can see the message "Product request deleted!" and that you cannot see the request you just deleted.
-11. Now try to add a request without anything in the request's text field.
+11. Now try to add a product request without anything in the request's text field.
 12. You should see a message at form validation saying to fill this field.
 13. Click Cancel.
 You should be redirected to the Product Requests page and you should not see the empty request you tried to add in step 12.